Transgender Resources

 Can I use a preferred first name?

 Yes, students can designate a preferred first name, which will be used on certain University Systems.
-These systems include class rosters, display name in Banner Self-Service, and the display name in learning managment systems (e.g. Blackboard, Compass, and Moodle), most online phone directories, and on the University i-card.
+These systems include class rosters, display name in Banner Self-Service, and the display name in learning management systems (e.g. Blackboard, Compass, and Moodle), most online phone directories, and on the University i-card.
 The University will also retain your full legal name, which is used when required by the University (e.g. tax documents, contracts, academic transcripts, diplomas, and certain health records).
 Also students who enter or update a preferred name later than two weeks before the start of a semester may not see the preferred first name replicated in some systems for several days.
-More information here.
+Get more information.

 To set or change your preferred first name: